gitlabhq/gitlabhq/doc/ci/quick_start/README.md

 You are also able to view the status of any commit in the various pages in GitLab, such as **Commits** and **Merge Requests**.

+## Enabling build emails

+If you want to recieve notifications about builds (when build fails, for example), you should enable **Build Emails Service**.

+**Build Emails** service is available on a **Service** page in a project's settings.
+You should activate it by checking an *Active* checkbox, and clicking "Save changes".

+Note that you can also provide a list of recipients that will always recieve notifications or indicate that you want a pusher to also recieve notification about each build's status.

+If you decide to check *Notify only broken builds* checkbox, notifications will be sent only for failed builds.

 ## Builds badge

 You can access a builds badge image using following link: